dry5kulll/OverTheWire/Bandit/README.md

 - **Description:**
      - In the home directory there are two files `passwords.old` & `passwords.new`.
      - Use the `diff` command to find out the difference between those two files & get the password of the next level.
-- **Commands:**
+- **Solution:**
      - `diff passwords.old passwords.new`

 ### Level 18
 - **Description:**
      - The SSH shell dies after you login to this level because the `.bashrc` file is modified in that way.
-     - You can just send the commands directly with the SSH connection string & it will give the output of that command.
+     - You can just send the Solution directly with the SSH connection string & it will give the output of that command.
      - Read the `readme` file in the home directory & get the output for the next level.
-- **Commands:**
+- **Solution:**
      - `ssh bandit18@bandit.labs.overthewire.org -p 2220 "cat readme"`

 ### Level 19
 - **Description:**
      - There is a `bandit20-do` executable file which has setuid bit set.
-     - The file is owned by `bandit20` user so it can run commands as that user.
+     - The file is owned by `bandit20` user so it can run Solution as that user.
      - Use is to read the password for the next level.
-- **Commands:**
+- **Solution:**
      - `./bandit20-do cat /etc/bandit_pass/bandit20`

 ### Level 20